Karl Ludwig von Lecoq: Early career

 After the Peace of Basel in 1795, Brunswick's army guarded the Prussian frontier in northwest Germany.
 Lecoq was promoted to Oberstleutnant and appointed Brunswick's Quartermaster General, the equivalent of Chief of Staff.
 While performing his military duties, he began mapping Westphalia.
 He was an observer of the French Army of Sambre-et-Meuse during the Rhine Campaign of 1796.
 On 15 August 1796 he reported to King Frederick William II from Plauen on how Jourdan managed his army.
 Lecoq noted approvingly that 6–9 pm every evening was devoted to writing up the next day's orders for each division commander, after which orderlies delivered the instructions.
 He mentioned that the French army had very little equipment and was badly dressed, but that its foot and horse soldiers were robust and its artillery was drawn by good horses.
 Having won the confidence of Frederick William II and his successor King Frederick William III, Lecoq was sent in 1801 on a diplomatic mission to Saint Petersburg in the Russian Empire.
 In 1802, he negotiated the transfer of Gerhard von Scharnhorst from the Electorate of Hanover to Prussian service.

 While performing his military duties, he began mapping Westphalia.
 Inspired by the French cartographer Dominique, comte de Cassini, Lecoq completed his Große Karte von Westfalen (Great Map of Westphalia) between 1795 and 1805.
-In this time he was in correspondance with Carl Friedrich Gauss, who helped him in determining the longitude of certain places.
+In this time he was in correspondence with Carl Friedrich Gauss, who helped him in determining the longitude of certain places.
 Already celebrated as a talented map-maker in his own right, the king named him commander-in-chief of the Grenadier Garde Infantry Regiment Nr.
 6 in 1801.
 He was also appointed to a board to examine general staff officer candidates.
 In 1803, he received promotion to General-major and the following year founded the Junker School.